 - Local: Local eggs are not necessarily from the farm down the street.
 Any eggs labeled “local” can be from farms up to 400 miles away.

 - Cage-free: According to the USDA, “Eggs packed in USDA grade-marked consumer packages labeled as cage-free must be produced by hens housed in a building, room or enclosed area that allows for unlimited access to food, water and provides the freedom to roam within the area during the laying cycle.”
 Cage-free hens are not in cages, but they’re not exactly outside on the farm, either.
-They are in a large building, normally with concrete floors.
+Moreover, they are in a large building, normally with concrete floors.
 They do, however, have the freedom to perch and roam a bit.

 - Vegetarian-fed.
 The benefit of eggs laid by vegetarian-fed hens is that the flock was not fed animal by-products.
 The downfall is that they are, instead, fed a diet of mostly corn.
-That corn is almost always genetically modified.
+Moreover, that corn is almost always genetically modified.
 Chickens, by nature, are not vegetarians.
 They should be eating bugs, worms, and grubs, in addition to their feed.

 - Omega-3 enriched.
 Eggs that are labeled “omega-3 enriched” are from hens that have had omega-3 oil added to their feed.
 These hens may likely be crowded into cages.
 There are no other standards for this specification.
 Eating omega-3 enriched eggs may help you to get more omega-3 oil into your diet.

-Some Label Claims Are Worth an Extra Couple of Bucks
+A Complete Guide to Buying Eggs: Some Label Claims Are Worth an Extra Couple of Bucks

 There are a few egg classifications that might entice you to shell out a little more money.
 (We couldn’t resist the pun.)
 These include: